Sharkeih/Beginner-friendly-MYSQL-EXAMPLE/README.md

 ### Data Cleaning
 In the preparation phase we performed the following tasks:
-1.Data loading and Inspection.
+- Data loading and Inspection.
-2.Data cleaning and formatting.
+- Data cleaning and formatting.

 ### Exploratory Data Analytics
 EDA involved exploring of the dataset to answer the following questions: